Dzl666/Dzl666.github.io/content/en/authors/admin/_index.md

 ## About Me

-I am a Master's Student in Computer Science at the University of Zurich.
+I am a Master's Student studying Computer Science at the University of Zürich.
 My research interest includes computer vision and robotics, especially in 3D vision and perception of robots.
-I am currently doing research in Computer Vision and Geometry group, focusing on open-world 3D perception.
+I am currently doing research in Computer Vision and Geometry group at ETH Zürich, focusing on open-world 3D perception.